grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 incident of the year.
 A man approaches us to ask "what is this that I've taken a photo of?"
 It's a Greenfinch.
 I am mystified that these folks can spend so much on camera kit, be clearly interested in birds, but also be so green.
 They don't carry binoculars either.
 Odd.
-Each to their own, however!
+Each to their own, I suppose.

 The rest of the circuit is mostly uneventful; we do _hear_ a Sedge Warbler in a bush off to the left of one of the paths, but despite its